 Compared to the rest of the country, citizens of Glasgow spend much less time in their cars: on average, their commute to work is only 11.59 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-In terms of college education, Glasgow is nearly on par with the US average for all cities of 21.84%: 19.83% of adults 25 and older in Glasgow have a bachelor's degree or advanced degree.
+The percentage of adults in Glasgow who are college-educated is close to the national average for all communities of 21.84%: 19.83% of the adults in Glasgow have a bachelor's degree or advanced degree.

 The per capita income in Glasgow in 2022 was $32,294, which is middle income relative to Montana and the nation.
 This equates to an annual income of $129,176 for a family of four.
 However, Glasgow contains both very wealthy and poor people as well.